 Co-supervisor.
 Diane Roberts, “Exile and Recovery in African and Indigenous Communities,” Concordia University.
 In Progress.

-Co-Supervisor.
-Sarah Otto, Institute of Political Economy, Carleton University.
+Co-supervisor.
+Sarah Otto, “A Black Castle, Vertically and Horizontally,” Institute of Political Economy, Carleton University.
 In Progress.